leftthomas/PSCapsNet/README.md

 Visdom now can be accessed by going to `127.0.0.1:8097` in your browser.

 ## Results
-The train loss/accuracy, test loss/accuracy, and confusion matrix are showed with visdom, the best test accuracy is ~ 95.72%.
+The train loss、accuracy, test loss、accuracy, and confusion matrix are showed with visdom, the best test accuracy is ~ 95.72%.
 ![result](results/result.png)